DN-debug/peux-os-sitebuild/src/pages/blog/iso-issues.md

 That should solve it.

-Yay comes pre-installed but used "sudo" during its execution.
+Yay comes pre-installed into Peux OS but it uses "sudo" during its execution.
 Run the following command to force it to use "doas":

 ***yay --sudo doas --sudoflags -- --save***